 (2) During the year ended December 31, 2011, we incurred \$0.3 million of restructuring charges for severance and retention benefits related to the termination of certain administrative employees.
 These charges are reflected as restructuring charges in our consolidated statement of operations.
-We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and we expect to pay the remaining \$0.2 million in the three month period ending June 30, 2012.
+We paid approximately \$0.1 million of these restructuring charges in the three months ended March 31, 2012 and paid the remaining \$0.2 million in the three months ended June 30, 2012.